-Yes, our doctors can remove moles or skin tags of concern.
+Yes, your doctor can remove moles or skin tags of concern.
 Prior to any surgery your doctor will discuss the benefits and potential downsides of removing unwanted moles or skin tags so you can make an informed decision.

 The best treatment depends on the type, stage, and location of the cancer.
-We offer various options like surgical excision, topical medications, and electrosurgery.
+Your docto can offer various options like surgical excision, topical medications, electrosurgery, and cryotherapy.

 A skin check is completely safe and pain free.
 If you need a biopsy taken during your skin check, your doctor will inject a small amount of local anaesthetic to the area so you don't feel a thing.

-Depending on the situation, we may recommend further investigation through a biopsy or imaging tests.
-We will thoroughly explain the options and next steps with you and address any concerns you have.
+Depending on the situation, your doctor may recommend further investigation through a biopsy or imaging tests.
+They will thoroughly explain the options and next steps with you and address any concerns you have.

 No referral is required.
-You can book online with us directly or contact our office during business hours.
+You can book online directly or contact our office during business hours.

 A thorough skin check involves examining your entire body for any suspicious lesions.
-Our experienced doctors use specialised equipment like dermatoscopes (a hand held skin microscope) for closer examination.
-We encourage communication throughout the process, so don't hesitate to point out any concerns you may have.
+The doctors use specialised equipment like dermatoscopes (a hand held skin microscope) for closer examination.
+Communication throughout the process is encouraged, so don't hesitate to point out any concerns you may have.
 Your doctor will record any spots of concern and may take a biopsy for further examination.

 SkinSafe encourages everyone to perform regular self checks.
 Warning signs include changes in size, shape, or colour of existing moles, new growths, bleeding or non-healing wounds, and persistent itching or burning sensations.
 If you notice any of the warning signs we strongly encourage you to book an appointment with your doctor.

 Sun protection is crucial!
 Wearing sun-protective clothing, seeking shade, and using broad-spectrum sunscreen with SPF 30 or higher are essential habits.
-Most skin cancers are highly treatable if detected early enough, making self checks and full skin checks with your doctor an important part of your personal health maintenance.
+Many skin cancers are highly treatable if detected early, making self checks and full skin checks with your doctor an important part of your personal health maintenance.

 To get the best protection, re-apply sunscreen every three to four hours, and straight away after you have been in water.
 And don't forget your hat and rashy, skin cancers can form on the head and are much more difficult for individuals to self-identify.

-Always choose at least a 30+ sunscreen or one with a higher SPF factor if you can.
-And do not forget to use a waterproof sunscreen if you are swimming or sweating a lot.
+Always choose at least a SPF30+ sunscreen or one with a higher SPF factor if you can.
+And don't forget to use a waterproof sunscreen if you are swimming or sweating a lot.
 Zinc based sunscreens will give you the best protection and last the longest.
-Look out for the Cancer Council’s logo for the best sunscreens.

 Remember slip, slop slap?
 Now it is slip, slop, slap, seek and slide!
-So that is slip on a shirt, slop on 50+ sunscreen, slap on a hat, seek shade or shelter and slide on your sunnies.
-And have regular skin checks, because early detection could help you to avoid skin cancer.
+So that is slip on a shirt, slop on unscreen, slap on a hat, seek shade or shelter and slide on your sunnies.
+And have regular skin checks, because early detection can minimise the impact of invasive surgeries.

 A skin cancer check before pregnancy is helpful in order to know what your skin looks like before the changes and hormones involved with pregnancy.
 A ‘baseline’, if you like.

 Skin cancer is rare in kids and most of the time they won't need a skin check until they are around 18 years of age.
-However if there are any spots that are growing out of proportion or appear irregular, it is best you make an appointment at our clinic.
+However, if there are any spots that are growing out of proportion or appear irregular, it is best you make an appointment.

 At SkinSafe we are here to help!
 Simply reach out and we will answer any questions or concerns you may have.